 - compliant flat bread / almond or cassava tortillas

 Make saag.
 Wash thoroughly all your greens and let them drain (they don't need to be dry).
 Remove the stems from the collard greens and chop all the greens.
 In a big skillet add avocado oil and ghee (half-half) to generously cover the pan.
 Add the chopped onion, garlic and the grated ginger and turmeric and sauté until translucent.
 Add the spices, and stir well.
 Whenever you see the pan is getting dry and the spices are sticking, add few tbsps of water and stir again (you don't want the spices to burn).
 When everything is golden brown, but not burnt, add the chopped greens (collard greens and Swiss chard first), stir and let them wilt, then add the spinach.
 Or add them gradually if you pan is too small.
 Once all the greens are added, add few tbsp of water, cover and cook for about 30 minutes, or until all the greens are cooked.
 At this point your greens are ready to transfer to a blender and mix until you get a puree like texture.
 Add them back to the pan, add salt and pepper to taste, add some water if is too thick, and let it simmer for few more minutes.

 Make the 'paneer'/cheese.
-Cut your cheese in cubes, sprinkle with turmeric and grill or fry in avocado oil.
+Cut your cheese in cubes, or slices if using halloumi, sprinkle with turmeric and grill or fry in avocado oil.
 Add to your saag (in the pan or when serving).